-3.4 Registration for Master's Degree by Thesis
+3. Registration for Master's Degree by Thesis

 - 3.4.1 Candidates who intend to do their Masters Degree by thesis will have to observe the following procedures: - (a) Registration as a student after satisfying the admission requirements for degree programme (Appendix I) - (b) Submission of a substantive and comprehensive research proposal, within six months of registration to the relevant Faculty/Institute.
-The research topic and supervision arrangements must then be tabled in the RPPC for onward transmission to Senate for approval.
-Once Senate approves, the student becomes a candidate for the award of the degree sought. - (c) Guidelines on the writing of the detailed Research concept note and research Proposal are detailed in Appendix II(A) and Appendix II (B) - 3.2.2 Candidates registered for Master's degree programme by thesis may, on recommendation of the relevant Faculty/Institute Board, be required to do one or more formal courses appropriate to their fields of study including Research Methodology incorporating computer applications. - 3.4.3 Upon admission, such a thesis candidate shall be assigned a supervisor(s) appointed by Senate on recommendation of the Postgraduate Studies committee.
+The research topic and supervision arrangements must then be tabled in the Research Publication and Postgraduate Commiteee (RPPC) for onward transmission to Senate for approval.
+Once Senate approves, the student becomes a candidate for the award of the degree sought. - (c) Guidelines on the writing of a detailed research proposal is detailed in Appendix II - 3.2.2 Candidates registered for Master's degree programme by thesis may, on the recommendation of the relevant Faculty/Institute Board, be required to do one or more formal courses appropriate to their fields of study including Research Methodology incorporating computer applications. - 3.4.3 Upon admission, such a thesis candidate shall be assigned a supervisor(s) appointed by Senate on recommendation of the Research, Publication and Postgraduate Commitee (RPPC).
 The supervisor(s) will guide the candidate in his/her research and shall submit periodic reports once every six months on the candidate's progress.
-The format of the progress forms is shown in Appendix VII.

-- 3.4.4 Candidates doing masters by thesis may from time to time be required to give seminar presentations, before they submit their final document for examination by internal and external examiners. - 3.4.5 Other regulations on duration of registration, submission of dissertation/thesis, examination of dissertations/thesis are the same as those which appear below in the section dealing with Masters Degree by coursework and dissertation.
+The format of the progress forms is shown in Appendix VII. - 3.4.4 Candidates doing masters by thesis may from time to time be required to give seminar presentations, before they submit their final document for examination by internal and external examiners. - 3.4.5 Other regulations on duration of registration, submission of dissertation/thesis, examination of dissertations/thesis are the same as those which appear below in the section dealing with Masters Degree by coursework and dissertation.

-3.5 Registration for Master's Degree by Coursework and Dissertation
+1.3 Registration for Master's Degree by Coursework and Dissertation

 - 3.5.1 Candidates shall be registered for the Master's Degree by coursework followed by a research leading to a dissertation.
-No student shall be registered prior to payment of fees or without producing a written commitment of payment of the required fees. - 3.5.2 Each candidate shall be assigned a supervisor(s) appointed by Senate on the recommendation of the postgraduate studies committee of Senate before the end of the coursework.
+No student shall be registered prior to payment of fees or without producing a written commitment of payment of the required fees. - 3.5.2 Each candidate shall be assigned a supervisor(s) appointed by Senate on the recommendation of the Research, Publication and Postgraduate Commitee (RPPC) of Senate before the end of the coursework.
 The supervisor(s) will guide the candidate in his/her research and shall submit to the Dean/Director of the relevant Faculty/Institute periodic reports (once every six months) on the candidate's progress. - 3.5.3 Deadline for registration shall be the end of the fourth week of the new academic year.

-3.6 Coursework Evaluation for Master's Degree
+1.4 Coursework Evaluation for Master's Degree